-The campaign against the South African Springboks tour, forty years ago, is full of lessons for our campaigns against racism today, argues Tom Orsag
+The campaign against the South African Springboks tour is full of lessons for our campaigns against racism today, argues Tom Orsag

 In 1971, the Australian Left scored a fantastic victory against racism.
 From late June to August, black and white people united in protest against the racist South African Springbok Rugby Union tour, in every major city.

 No Apartheid-era sporting team ever toured Australia again, until the release of Nelson Mandela in 1994 and the end of Apartheid in South Africa.

 Australia’s history—from the dispossession and genocide of Aboriginal people, and the exclusion of non-Europeans through the White Australia Policy—has left a deep-seated racism among sections of the population.

 But the campaign against the Springbok tour showed the power of mass protest movements to undermine racism, and to draw wide sections of Australian workers and the trade union movement into anti-racist struggle.

 Initially, 85 per cent of people surveyed in opinion polls were in favour of the tour.
 If the Liberal-National Party government had had its way the racist tours would have continued.
 They had planned to allow the South African cricket team to tour in the summer following the Springboks trip.
 Despite its racist Apartheid policies, in 1953, cricket tours by South Africa were called “precious” by Robert Menzies, Liberal Party founder and Prime Minister for 16 years.

 The protests against the Springboks changed all that.
 The movement pushed Don Bradman, chair of the Australian Cricket Board, to issue a statement cancelling the South African cricket tour.
 But he didn’t hide behind the claim, “We can’t guarantee their safety”, as the movement had expected.
 He declared, “We will not play them until they chose a team on a non-racial basis.”